Reason #6 Why You're Stuck: You Rely on Willpower, Not Why Power

 WHAT DRIVES ME?

-Closest to home is my four kids and second, is a sacred duty to help people who would otherwise suffer a life of poor health.
+Closest to home is my five kids and second, is a sacred duty to help people who would otherwise suffer a life of poor health without my help.

 FINDING YOUR WHY